 An important factor is also the progressing degree of internationalization of research and business development at these new biotechs.
 OncoArendi currently employs nationals of four different countries and is looking to expand that by two other international candidates at key positions.
 This cultural and educational diversity is a desirable element for continued growth and global success.

-So why are many young and experienced Poles excited to come to work at a young Polish biotech company, while passing on an academic career path in the US or some attractive offers from big pharma companies?
-It is certainly not the compensation levels, as those can be even 3-4 times lower than in a large pharmaceutical company.
+So why are many young and experienced Poles excited to come to work at a young Polish biotech company, while passing on an academic career path in the US or some attractive offers from big pharmaceutical companies?
+It is certainly not the compensation levels, as those can be even 3-4 times lower than in a large pharma company.
 That said, the purchasing power equation is still very favorable in Poland, so that lower incomes in nominal terms can actually assure a relatively high standard of living.

 It seems that there are several factors that may be more important: they build up to working in a dynamic, friendly and exciting environment on scientific challenges that are truly new and moving into yet uncharted territories of exploration, as well as the feeling of empowerment and ability to make a difference.